-Woorim Beach, Birbie Island
+Woorim Beach, Bribie Island

 Perfect for: Dog walking

-Located on Birbie Island, Woorim Beach is just a one-hour drive from Brisbane and easily accessible by car.
+Located on Bribie Island, Woorim Beach is just a one-hour drive from Brisbane and easily accessible by car.
 Woorim Beach’s long stretch of soft, powdery white sand seems to go on forever, making it the perfect beach walking track.
 Plus, it’s dog-friendly so you can even take your pooch off their leash.

 As well being a great beach for walking, the shelter provided by nearby Moreton Island means there is little to no wind or swell, creating perfect conditions for kids or those learning to surf.
 If you’re looking for a more adventurous beach day, then hire out a boat and cruise up and down Pumicestone Passage for the afternoon.

 Drive from Brisbane: 1 hour

 Perfect for: Swimming, surfing and sunbathing